microsoft/NeuronBlocks/README.md

 ```
 @article{gong2019neuronblocks,
   title={NeuronBlocks--Building Your NLP DNN Models Like Playing Lego},
-  author={Gong, Ming and Shou, Linjun and Lin, Wutao and Sang, Zhijie and Yan, Quanjia and Yang, Ze and Jiang, Daxin},
+  author={Gong, Ming and Shou, Linjun and Lin, Wutao and Sang, Zhijie and Yan, Quanjia and Yang, Ze, Cheng, Feixiang and Jiang, Daxin},
   journal={arXiv preprint arXiv:1904.09535},
   year={2019}
 }